 The “Pros” of Investing in Company Shirts

 A well designed company shirt can be extremely versatile, but the end goal is to create brand awareness.
 There are several avenues of creating brand awareness.
-While the focus is on your prospective clients, brand awareness is also important for your current base of clients and even your employees.
+While much of marketing’s focus is on your prospective clients, brand awareness is also important for your current base of clients and even your employees.
 Everyone wants to be a part of something great.
 And a t-shirt is an easy way to make a statement – heck, it’s a walking billboard!
 Company shirts can create a sense of unity amongst your employees, make new clients feel like a part of a really cool family, and spark interest with your prospective client.
 The more your prospects see your brand in day-to-day life, the more they will trust your business.

 Local screen printers are easy to find, and your choices for a designer is not limited to your area.
 Our designer lives more than 800 miles away from our screenprinter.
 We live in a modern world; we are not limited by the location of our partners and vendors.
 Find a designer that fits your company culture (if you don’t already have one on staff), then choose your screen printer based on the quality of shirts they have available in addition to their reputation.
 And if you prefer to do everything online, companies like UberPrints.com allow you to design your own t-shirts in their online studio.
 They also offer free shipping (bonus!).
 We have lots of experience with thier work, and it’s great quality.

 Company shirts, or marketing shirts specifically, can make you money.
 I love this article by Sujan Patel, in which he explains how giving away t-shirts made him over $500k in revenue.
 Patel says, “I posted to Facebook to see who wanted a few shirts and was surprised when I ran out just a few hours after I put up the message.
 Clearly there was a demand for my shirts!
 Since my supply was short, I put together an email list of people who were interested and started sending out the shirts with personalized notes.
 Not only did this allow me to help capture people’s physical addresses for use in future t-shirt giveaways, my friends were so excited that they personally thanked me on Facebook and started wearing the shirts around town.”
 He goes on to explain how giving away all of those shirts made him money.
 The project helped him strike up business conversations, it helped him get into larger companies, and it helped him grow his brand recognition.